 - THE CONTENT IS COPYRIGHTED BY THE UUA OR BY THE PRIMARY AUTHOR(S) OR EDITOR(S) LISTED ON THE COVER.
 The UUA is authorized to extend this permission on behalf of authors by publishing contract.
 However, this does not apply to contributors.
 For instance, an author of an essay in an anthology will need to be asked for permission unless there is a notice to the contrary in the publication.

 - FOR SINGLE-STORY BOOKS FOR CHILDREN: A link to the ordering page on uua.org/bookstore must be provided with the content.
 If illustrations are altered or used in such a way that they are separated from the text or the cover, permission is required from the illustrator.

 - THE CONTENT MAY NOT BE ADAPTED WITHOUT PERMISSION.
 Unchanged excerpts are not considered adaptations as long as they are identified as excerpts.

-If the desired content is in a UUA publication but copyrighted by someone other than the UUA, please proceed to Step 5.
+If the desired content is in a UUA publication and permission is not given here, please proceed to Step 5.